Flooring Calculator: How Much Flooring Do I Need? The Complete UK Guide to Getting It Right First Time

 Features include:

-Whether you're renovating a bedroom, living room, kitchen, hallway, office, or entire property, accurate measurements are the foundation of a successful flooring project.
+Whether you're renovating a bedroom, living room, kitchen, hallway, office, or an entire property, accurate measurements are the foundation of a successful flooring project.
+Everything else builds on top of them — literally.

 Final Thoughts